rickrain/k8s-volumes/README.md

 ### Summary

-In this tutorial, you observed that the lifecycle of default storage for a pod follows the lifecycle of the pod.
+In this tutorial, you observed that, by default, the lifecyle of storage used by a pod follows the lifecycle of the pod.
 If a pod is deleted and re-created for any reason, any data written to the filesystem in the pod is lost.

 You also observed that you didn't have to add any volume configuration to the configuration for this to work.
 However, if you wanted to be explicit about it, you could add the `spec.volumes` and `spec.containers.volumeMounts` as shown in `01-pod-storage-explicit.yaml`.
-It would be a good idea to review `01-pod-storage-explicit.yaml` and understand the configuration because it will be used in subsequent tutorials.
+It would be a good idea to review [`01-pod-storage-explicit.yaml`](./01-pod-storage-explicit.yaml) and understand the configuration because it will be used in subsequent tutorials.

 ## Tutorial: Node Storage (static)
 _(15 minutes)_

 In this tutorial, you will explore volume storage that is attached to a node.
-This kind of volume storage is attached to a node as a data disk.
-Because the volume is attached to the node, multiple pods are able to persist and share data.
-This also allows a pod to retrieve that data if it gets deleted and re-created on the node.
+In Azure, this kind of volume storage is attached to a node as an [Azure data disk](https://azure.microsoft.com/en-us/services/storage/disks/).
+Because the volume is attached to the node, multiple pods running on a node are able to persist and share data.
+This also allows a pod to retrieve that data if the pod gets deleted and re-created on the node.

 The following diagram illustrates this kind of storage/persistence on the node.